EduardYan/video-converter/README.md

 ## Dependencies.

-**For install the basics dependencies, execute:**
+_For install the basics dependencies, execute:_

 ```bash
 $ pip3 install -r requirements.txt
 ```

-_This proyect use tkinter for create the interface_
+**This proyect use tkinter for create the interface.**

 ### Tkinter Installation.